21 minute read

 scalacheck instances

-As already pointed out, there’s no good solution currently. magnolify/scalacheck used to be an option, but at the time of writing it doesn’t support Scala 3.
-You might attempt to implement derivation via magnolia on your own, or else revert to writing instances manually.
+You might otherwise attempt to implement derivation via magnolia on your own, or else revert to writing instances manually.

 Configuration management